Topics Map > Active Learning > Small Teaching Strategies

 Principles

-In-Class Practice — While practice that takes place away from the presence of an instructor is important, it can encourage over-learning, mindless repetition, and the development of wrong or poor habits.
+In-Class Practice — While practice that takes place away from the presence of an instructor is important, it can encourage over-learning, mindless repetition, and the development of bad or poor habits.
 Practice that takes place with the benefit of your presence and feedback has the potential to create more powerful learning.
 Ongoing Practice — A single class session of practice is less effective than spreading the practice over several class sessions.
 Interleaving practice time provides multiple, brief sessions for practice, feedback, growth, and learning.
 Mindful Learning — Repetition itself will not produce the best results.
 The in-class practice provides opportunities for teachers to nudge students towards mindful learning through reflection and consideration of alternatives.

 Quick Tips